 How to Choose a Welding Helmet?

-You need to understand that there are different types of welding helmets available in the market, which can be very confusing for most of the buyers.
+You need to understand that there are different types of weld helmets available in the market, which can be very confusing for most of the buyers.
 You need to choose a fresh air welding helmet that suits your welding type, and of course, your budget.
 So, here are some basic guidelines, or you can say some common considerations you need to keep in mind when purchasing a welding helmet.

 Helmet Weight & Comfort